FAQ

 1. Open the AudioCardio app

-2. Select the settings icon in the bottom right hand corner of the app (it looks like a gear)
+2. Select the settings icon in the bottom right-hand corner of the app (gear).

-3. Select notifications on the following screen (indicated by a bell icon)
+3. Select notifications on the following screen (bell).

-4. On the next screen, toggle the voice notification from on to off (it is the second option on the screen)
+4. On the next screen, toggle the voice notification from on to off.

 1. Log into your web account with your credentials at this URL, https://app.audiocardio.com/login.